mateusz7988/CTF-Writeups/MidsummerCorp/README.md

 What is the length of the MFA code used in the application?
 Enter a numeric value in your answer.
 6 What is the content of the file Fern_flower_ritual_shard2.txt in Leshy's account?
 Midsummer_Corp{Fo11ow_Th3_Wi1l_o'_7h3_W1sps}
 ```
+Remember to grab the part of the flag stored in the `fernflower_flag2.png` file!

 # 5. Baba Yaga
 This challenge relies on "Rate limiting bypass".
 In the description of the challenge we are given some examples of how we can exploit this vulnerability.
 We can use Burpsuite to intercept the requests and add one of the following headers:
 ```